What is a Thesis Statement in an Essay? - Examples & Steps

 Basic Rule for Crafting a Thesis Statement

-The Claim: Your position, argument, or central idea about the topic.
+The Claim: Your position, interpretation, or central idea about that subject.

 How to Create a Thesis Statement for an Assigned Topic